ionixjunior/ionixjunior.dev/src/content/en/posts/2018-02-20-xamarin-forms-and-ui-which-tool-is-more-productive.md

 tags = ["xamarin"]
 +++

-<p class="intro"><span class="dropcap">W</span>hen I started working with Xamarin.Forms, building interfaces was very difficult as there were no graphical tools for it; everything was done "manually".
-This post compares some tools that we can use to make this work a little easier.</p>
+When I started working with Xamarin.Forms, building interfaces was very difficult as there were no graphical tools for it; everything was done "manually".
+This post compares some tools that we can use to make this work a little easier.

 Time went by, and things remained pretty much the same.
 It is still laborious to develop interfaces using only the standard tools, but I didn't pay much attention to it because I got used to working this way.
 Acquiring some skills also helped me a lot with this acceptance.
 Until one day, I discovered a new tool, and since then, I can't work without it anymore.